What To Expect: Cost-Plus Fixed Fee Contract

 Are there brands of plumbing fixtures that you don’t recommend?

 Yes.
 While we encourage homeowners to explore different styles and finishes, we do require that all plumbing fixture brands have a local warranty parts supplier.
 Many online-only brands or imported products may look appealing, but they often lack local support for parts and repairs, which can lead to delays or additional costs down the line.
-Brands like Moen, Kohler, and Delta are widely available and have reliable local service networks, making them safe and recommended choices for your new home.
+Brands like American Standard, Brizio, Delta, Glacier Bay, Grohe, Hansgrohe, Kohler, Moen, Pfister, and Toto are widely available and have reliable local service networks, making them safe and recommended choices for your new home.

 Plumbing fixtures might be small in size, but they play a big role in both function and style.
 When you build with Kimball Construction, you get the benefit of expert guidance and streamlined communication from start to finish.
 By planning ahead and making thoughtful selections, you’ll enjoy fixtures that not only meet your needs but elevate your entire home.